JadingTsunami/vuld/README.md

 **WARNING**: If you have a DOOMHACK.EXE, patches will be applied *on top of that* executable.
 If this is not the behavior you want, delete DOOMHACK.EXE before running DEHPICK.
 DEHPICK will not delete DOOMHACK.EXE for you.

+# Acknowledgements and Credits

+All company names, product names, trademarks and/or registered trademarks are property of their respective owners.
+All company, product and/or service names used on this page are for identification purposes only.
+Use of these names, trademarks and/or brands does not imply endorsement nor affiliation.

+[DeHackEd](https://www.doomworld.com/idgames/utils/exe_edit/dhe31) was created by Greg Lewis.

+[DeuTex, DeuSF and WinTex](http://www.gamers.org/addons/utils/deutex/)  are Copyright (c) O.Montanuy 1994,1995.

+DOOM and DOOM II are registered trademarks of ZeniMax Media Inc. in the US and/or other countries.
+Id Software® is a registered trademark of ZeniMax Media Inc. in the US and/or other countries.
+This software is in no way affiliated with ZeniMax Media Inc. or id Software LLC and is not approved by ZeniMax Media Inc. or id Software.

 # License